Responsive HTML/CSS Portfolio Website

 Storytelling

-Framing a non-linear career path in a way that feels intentional and credible - not defensive or over-explained.
+Framing a non-linear career path in a way that feels intentional and credible -without over-explaining it.

 Skill Demonstration